 Over the years I’ve learned to rely on a number of things that have revolutionized my relationship with covering great distances, and today I hope my packing list helps make your trips as easy as it’s made mine.

 1. Portable Charger

 With all the electronics in my travel bag, I always have a portable charger with me.
 It has saved me a million times, from airports with no power sockets to airplanes with faulty ones.
 I use it to charge my phone, my eBook reader, my noise-canceling headphones, and all my other electronics.
 Lightweight and easy to carry, it’s a no-brainer.
-You can get one here.
+If you’re in the UK, you can get one here.
+If you’re in the US, you can get one here.

 The next item on my long haul packing list is a good pair of earplugs.
 Earplugs are a staple, especially when I’m trying to fall asleep on a noisy airplane or in the heart of a city.
 I’ve tested a million different kinds over the years, and I now swear by Ohropax.
 Their soft earplugs have helped me sleep blissfully through a lot of loud flights and nights.
 You can get them here.

 The next essential item for a long haul trip is an eBook reader.
 It’s a lifesaver on those 10-hour flights, not least because it takes up a fraction of the space a 500-page book takes (and I can load multiple 500-page books on it before I travel).
 It’s also incredibly useful for packing with just a carry-on, as it frees up a lot of room that would otherwise be dedicated to books.
 You can get one here.